 For the artsy folks, another option is to scope out the collections housed in the marble hallways of the Metropolitan Museum of Art.

-As one of the most comprehensive art museums in America, you’ll be able to cover just about everything, from Ancient Egyptian artifacts to modern day photography.
+As one of the most comprehensive art museums in America, you’ll to cover just about everything, from Ancient Egyptian artifacts to modern day photography.

 Their extensive galleries are appealing to any fan of art, architecture, craftwork, and more.
-They also have specialty exhibits that vary seasonally, so even if you’ve been before you’re sure to see something new on this visit.
+They also have specialty exhibits that vary seasonally.
+Even if you’ve been before you’re sure to see something new on this visit.

 The Met also has some sister museums that offer indoor fun, like the Met Breuer (modern and contemporary art) and the Met Cloisters (medieval art).